aco4/dyntp/README.md

+_NOTE: dyntp has been rendered obsolete as of 23w31a, with the addition of macros!_

 # What is dyntp?
 "dyntp", alias for Dynamic Teleport, is a datapack namespace used to teleport an entity dynamically by setting the relative integer distance to teleport in terms of x, y, and z.